dicerobotics/dev-refs/wip_workspace.md

 ## Install NVIDIA Container Toolkit
 It allows users to build and run GPU-accelerated containers.
-Installation instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+Installation instructions can be found below.
+See [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for further reference, if needed.

 ``` shell
 # Configure the production repository: